eze-kiel/shaloc/README.md

 ### Clean /tmp

-If you do not shutdown your computer often like me, the .zip created by `shaloc` while compressing folders will stay for a long time in /tmp.
-So there is the `clean` command that will wipe everything that ends by ".zip" in /tmp.
+When compressing folders, `shaloc` creates temporary files in your OS default temporary folder (for example /tmp with Linux).
+Those files are the ones that are shared.
+They are not deleted automatically when sharing ends, so there is the `clean` command that will wipe everything that has "shaloc" as prefix in your OS default temporary folder.
 It is super easy to use:

 ```
 $ shaloc clean
-WARN[0000] Wiped /tmp/FgdYhsOI.zip
+WARN[0000] Wiped /tmp/shaloc722022099
 ```

 ### Update shaloc